 I invite you to listen, to reflect, to dance alone, with me, with us.
 Lie down if you want to, get up when you want.
-When did you last dance until sweat dripped down your face?
+When did you last dance into trance?
 When did you last cry at the news?
-How can we dance our way out of crisis?
-How can we live together without beating each other up?
+How can we connect and direct our collective energies?
+How can we live together like a big heart beating together in poly-voices?
 Let’s rave regenerative stories.

 The ultimate intention is to create a performance-event of a new myth for a socialist, environmental and global civilization, in synthesis with each other and the earth.

 26/6 – 30/8/2020 at la Triennale Jeune Création 2020 (LU)

 Research sharings/work-in-process performancs:

 3/10/19 at Trois C-L, Luxembourg